-TEST: ABCs (previously BIDS) includes Neisseria meningitidis, Haemophilus influenzae , Group A streptococcus, Group B Streptococcus, and Streptococcus pneumoniae .
+TEST: ABCs (previously BIDS) includes Neisseria meningitidis, Haemophilus influenzae, Group A streptococcus, Group B Streptococcus, and Streptococcus pneumoniae.
 Listeria monocytogenes is handled as an ABCs isolate and evaluated by the National Antimicrobial Resistance Monitoring Systems (NARMS) Program.
 Synonym: Active Bacterial Core Surveillance (Bacterial Invasive Disease Surveillance) Laboratory/Phone: Microbiology / 443-681-3952 Turnaround Time: N/A Specimen Required: Pure culture on agar slant in screw cap tube.
 Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): Bacterial isolate Specimen Volume (Minimum): N/A Collect: N/A Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate ABCs # and organism identification on test request form.
 Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
 Transport Conditions: AT ROOM TEMPERATURE - DO NOT REFRIGERATE ISOLATE - DO NOT FREEZE.
 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen frozen Results and Interpretation: N/A Reference Range: Additional Information: SUBCULTURE TO AGAR SLANT BEFORE TRANSPORTING.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen frozen Availability: Monday through Friday Results and Interpretation: N/A Reference Range: N/A Additional Information: SUBCULTURE TO AGAR SLANT BEFORE TRANSPORTING.
 DO NOT SEND CULTURE PLATES.
 Purpose of Test: Active Bacterial Core Surveillance (ABCs) is a core component of the CDC's Emerging Infections Programs Network (EIP).
 Method: Isolate is subcultured and identified prior to submission to CDC.
-Interfering Substances/Limitations: N/A Testing Site: DHMH Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Continued Next Page>
+Interfering Substances/Limitations: N/A Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Continued Next Page>

 Comment: Active Bacterial Core Surveillance (ABCs) is a core component of the CDC's Emerging Infections Programs Network (EIP), collaboration between CDC, state health departments, and universities.
 ABCs is an active laboratory and population-based surveillance system for invasive bacterial pathogens of public health importance.
 For each case of invasive disease in the surveillance population, a case report with basic demographic information is completed and bacterial isolates are sent to CDC and other reference laboratories for additional laboratory evaluation.
 ABCs was initially established in four (4) states in 1995.
-It currently operates among ten (10) EIP sites across the United States, representing a population of over 38 million persons.
+It currently operates among ten (10) EIP sites across the United States, representing a population of over 38 million ABCs was initially established in four (4) states in 1995.
+It currently operates among ten persons.
 At this time, ABCs conducts surveillance for six (6) pathogens: Group A and Group B streptococcus (GAS, GBS), Haemophilus influenzae, Neisseria meningitidis, Streptococcus pneumoniae, and Listeria monocytogenes.
-The Maryland Department of Health and Mental Hygiene is an EIP site with partner Johns Hopkins Bloomberg School of Public Health.
+The MD Department of Health is an EIP site with partner Johns Hopkins Bloomberg School of Public Health.